 - An Organizational Unit (OU) created on AAD-DS

 - A service account that has permissions to:

 - Join machines to the domain and create machine principals in the OU.

 The following screenshot shows an OU created in contoso.com.
 Some of the service principals and machine principals are shown in the screenshot as well.

-Azure Active Directory Domain Services: This service provides a managed Active Directory domain, which is fully compatible with Windows Server Active Directory.
-Microsoft takes care of managing, patching, and monitoring the AD domain.
+- Azure Active Directory Domain Services (AAD-DS): This service provides a managed domain, which is fully compatible with Windows Server Active Directory.
+Microsoft takes care of managing, patching, and monitoring the domain in a Highly Available(HA) setup.
 You can deploy your cluster without worrying about maintaining domain controllers.
-Users, groups, and passwords are synchronized from your Azure Active Directory, enabling users to sign in to the cluster using their corporate credentials.
-For more information, see Configure Domain-joined HDInsight clusters using Azure Active Directory Domain Services.
+Users, groups, and passwords are synchronized from your Azure Active Directory(AAD) [One-way sync from AAD to AAD-DS], enabling users to sign in to the cluster using the same corporate credentials.
+For more information, see How to configure Domain-joined HDInsight clusters using AAD-DS.